English Springer Spaniel

 Unique facts and fascinating details

-- They possess a 'soft mouth,' allowing them to retrieve game without damaging it.
+- The breed is known for its 'soft mouth,' allowing it to retrieve game without damaging it.

 Frequently Asked Questions